 To sign up for Acorns, you need to download the app (Android or iPhone) and connect your checking accounts and credit cards.
 You can connect as few or as many accounts and cards as you like, and can always add more later.
 You’ll earn a tidy $5 bonus once your account is open.

 Once your accounts are connected, you’re asked about your reasons for investing (for example, building wealth for the long term or saving for a major purchase) and prompted to enter some basic demographic and personal information.

 Building an Acorns Invest Portfolio

-Each ETF is an index fund corresponding to a specific asset class: large company stocks, small company stocks, emerging markets stocks, real estate stocks, government bonds, or corporate bonds.
+Each ETF is an index fund corresponding to a specific asset class: large-company stocks, small-company stocks, emerging markets stocks, real estate stocks, government bonds, or corporate bonds.
 According to Acorns, these ETFs collectively offer access to approximately 7,000 individual stocks and bonds.

 Your recommended portfolio’s design is based on your time horizon, age, income, and investing goals, which in turn informs your assumed risk tolerance.
-Portfolios’ precise asset allocations are subject to change over time due to rebalancing, but generally follow the following patterns at each level of risk tolerance:
+Portfolios’ precise asset allocations are subject to change over time due to rebalancing.

-- Conservative.
-This portfolio is weighted toward government bonds and corporate bonds, and away from small company stocks and emerging market stocks.
+- Conservative: This portfolio is weighted toward government bonds and corporate bonds, and away from small company stocks and emerging market stocks.

-- Moderately Conservative.
-This portfolio is weighted toward government bonds and corporate bonds, and away from small company stocks and emerging market stocks, though less so than the Conservative portfolio.
+- Moderately Conservative: This portfolio is weighted toward government bonds and corporate bonds, and away from small-company stocks and emerging market stocks, though less so than the Conservative portfolio.

-- Moderately Aggressive.
-This portfolio is weighted toward small company stocks and real estate stocks, with roughly equal weights for emerging market stocks, large company stocks, emerging market stocks, government bonds, and corporate bonds.
+- Moderately Aggressive: This portfolio is weighted toward small company stocks and real estate stocks, with roughly equal weights for emerging market stocks, large-company stocks, emerging market stocks, government bonds, and corporate bonds.

-- Aggressive.
-This portfolio is weighted toward small company stocks, real estate stocks, and emerging market stocks, and away from government bonds and corporate bonds.
+- Aggressive: This portfolio is weighted toward small company stocks, real estate stocks, and emerging market stocks, and away from government bonds and corporate bonds.

 Depending on your asset allocation, expect your aggregate expense ratio — the management fees charged by the funds you invest in, computed annually — to range between 0.05% and 0.15%.
 That’s in addition to Acorns’ monthly fees.

 Acorns is designed for investors with less than $1 million in investable assets, but it’s not clear whether Acorns declines to accept new deposits once your balance hits the $1 million mark.